 This variety is what makes the job so enjoyable, but it also demands a versatile communication style.
 You are, in effect, an interpreter between three worlds – technology, business and law – and you need to speak the language of each.

 Of course, communication is a two-way process, so you must also be good at reading other people and at learning from what you hear.
-Good people skills able you to deal with clients and explain complex technical and legal ideas to them.
+Good people skills enable you to deal with clients and explain complex technical and legal ideas to them.

 You will be expected to develop more effective communication techniques throughout your career.
 But you should at least have a reasonable degree of skill from the start, and an enthusiasm for communicating.
 Expect employers to test for this with both written exercises and interview questions.